 Deploy the application using the kubectl apply command and specify the name of your YAML manifest:

 kubectl apply -f azure-vote.yaml

-The following example output shows the Kubernetes resources created on your AKS cluster:
+The following example output shows the Deployments and Services created successfully:

 deployment "azure-vote-back" created service "azure-vote-back" created deployment "azure-vote-front" created service "azure-vote-front" created